MintLabsDev/coin-flip-unity-example/README.md

 # coin-flip-unity-example
-A simple coin flip game using feed protocol random number generator with Solana Unity SDK and rust solana-program package
+A simple coin flip game using  FEED PROTOCOL RANDOM NUMBER GENERATOR  with Solana Unity SDK and rust solana-program package

-Implementing Feed Protocol RANDOM NUMBER GENERATOR PROGRAM (FPRNG) to your program is very easy.
+Implementing FEED PROTOCOL RANDOM NUMBER GENERATOR PROGRAM (FPRNG) to your program is very easy.
 You derive the needed accounts and pass into the instruction.
 And then in your program make a CPI to FPRNG.
 In these simple example program we will cover every step of the implamaentation.
 Lets say you want to build an on-chain coin flip game.
 First user chooses heads or tails and send this decision to your coinflip program.